Skip to content

 • EvalOps test suite (capability-matrix accuracy, integration-pattern recall, competitor-architecture identification) gating every release

-• Longer formation cycle than Professional tier; calibrated to the buyer's specific product and competitive set
+• Longer formation cycle than Professional tier; tuned to the buyer's specific product and competitive set

 How I've been tested